psevestre/openid-fapi/Financial_API_WD_002.md

 In addition, if the `response_type` value `code` is used in conjunction with the `response_mode` value `jwt`, the authorization server

 1. shall create JWT-secured authorization responses as specified in [JARM], section 4.3;
-1. shall advertise support for the [JARM] response modes using the `response_modes_supported` metadata parameter.

 #### 5.2.3 Confidential client